AJAX, Fetch, and Async/Await

 The browser can send AJAX requests to any API server, as long as the server is CORS compliant.

-Using AJAX, we can send an HTTP request that uses any HTTP method including,
+Using AJAX, we can send an HTTP request that uses any HTTP method including, GET

-- no need formethod-override
+- no need for method-override

 !